 Graduates of this program are eligible to apply to take the National Council Licensure Examination (NCLEX-RN), which is required for practice as a registered nurse.
 Employment opportunities include a wide variety of health care settings such as hospitals, long-term care facilities, clinics, and physician's offices.

+Coastal Carolina Community College offers an Associate in Applied Science Degree.
 This has been identified as a limited enrollment program and may involve certain deadlines.
 See an academic counselor for additional information.